porres/pd-cyclone/README.md

 When cyclone was been left unmaintained (in february 2016), Porres forked cyclone in its last 0.2beta state to this new repository, where developments for a further release have been made since then.

-This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
+This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects, which is a ground rule manifested by Hans-Christoph Steiner on the Pd-List about further maintenance of cyclone.

 Cyclone was originally developed in Max/MSP 4 era - but Max has since then introduced new functionalities on some objects in the more recent versions (from Max 5 to Max 7).
 The current version of Cyclone (0.2beta) still has some objects with functionalities from Max/MSP 4, but with already some objects updated to include some of the new functionalities introduced in Max 5 (but still missing functionalities from Max 6 and Max 7 versions).